yuanjuihuang/ai/Identifying Malaria In Blood Imagery/README.md

 		3. the roc curve of train dataset and valid data

 		![Alt text](img/roc_for_train_valid.png "Train Dataset")
-	2. test dataset (use valid dataset with data augmentation)
+	2. valid dataset (use valid dataset with data augmentation)
 		1. the loss and accuracy of train dataset and valid dataset
 		![Alt text](img/loss_for_test.png "Train Dataset")
 		2. the confusion matrix of train dataset and valid dataset